mrcrypster/datachild/articles/fulltext-search-sphinx-clickhouse.md

-# Using Sphinx to add fulltext search to Clickhouse
+# Using Sphinx to add full-text search to Clickhouse
 * url: http://datachild.net/data/fulltext-search-sphinx-clickhouse
 * category: data
 * published: 2023-05-03
 * tags: clickhouse, sphinx
-* description: How to configure multiple disks as storages in Clickhouse, and how to use different disks for different tables in Clickhouse.
+* description: How to configure Sphinx to index text data from Clickhouse.
+What IDs to use for Clickhouse documents with Sphinx.
+How to build an index and resolve found documents in Clickhouse.

-At the moment of writing (May 2023), Clickhouse doesn't support fulltext search indexes.
+At the moment of writing (May 2023), Clickhouse doesn't support full-text search indexes.
 Although it has [ngram-based and token-based data skipping indexes](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree#token-bloom-filter), you might need an external solution for full-featured text search, like [Sphinx](http://sphinxsearch.com/).

 ## Overview of a solution

-So, Sphinx enables us to do fulltext search.
+So, Sphinx enables us to do full-text searches.
 It works by searching through previously created indexes based on data from Clickhouse:

 ![Clickhouse and Sphinx usage design](/articles/fulltext-search-sphinx-clickhouse/clickhouse-sphinx-design.png)

 So we feed text data from Clickhouse to Sphinx and it'll index that text data for further (efficient) search.

 Typically, when we search Sphinx, it returns IDs of matched documents.
-We can then resolve thouse IDs to original documents in Clickhouse:
+We can then resolve those IDs to original documents in Clickhouse:

 ![Clickhouse and Sphinx usage design](/articles/fulltext-search-sphinx-clickhouse/app-sphinx-clickhouse.png)

-In order to use Sphinx with Clickhouse, we have to configure an index and run indexing process to build fulltext index.
+To use Sphinx with Clickhouse, we have to configure an index and run an indexing process to build a full-text index.
 When it's done, we can use Sphinx to search text data from Clickhouse.

 ## Configuring Sphinx index

-Sphinx stores text data in documents (just like table rows), each document should have unique ID, which Sphinx requires to be 64-bit integer.
-Since Clickhouse doesn't (yet?) support autoincrement fields, we should generate unique ID (which is integer) for each row of our table that we want to index.
-Clickhouse has [rowNumberInAllBlocks()](https://clickhouse.com/docs/en/sql-reference/functions/other-functions#rownumberinallblocks) function to add a row number to the result of the query:
+Sphinx stores text data in documents (just like table rows), and each document should have a unique ID, which Sphinx requires to be a 64-bit integer.
+Since Clickhouse doesn't (yet?) support autoincrement fields, we should generate a unique ID (which is an integer) for each row of our table that we want to index.
+ClickHouse has [rowNumberInAllBlocks()](https://clickhouse.com/docs/en/sql-reference/functions/other-functions#rownumberinallblocks) function to add a row number to the result of the query:

 ```
 SELECT rowNumberInAllBlocks(), col1, col2 FROM some_table
 ```
-* `rowNumberInAllBlocks()` - will add number of row to the result set,
+* `rowNumberInAllBlocks()` - will add a number of a row to the result set,
 * `col1, col2` - columns of `some_table` that we want to select.

 We won't actually use that ID later, so we only need it to surpass Sphinx requirements.

 ### UUID to identify Clickhouse table rows

-Sphinx will only store text index, not the text itself (unless we ask it to, but we won't to save disk space).
+Sphinx will only store the text index, not the text itself (unless we ask it to).
 That's why we need a way to identify documents in Sphinx and corresponding records in Clickhouse.
-In other words, we need unique identifier for each row in our Clickhouse table.
-That's exactly, what standard Sphinx document ID is supposed to be used for, but we can't use it since we don't have a way to generate unique integer value for each table record in Clickhouse.
+In other words, we need a unique identifier for each row in our Clickhouse table.
+That's exactly, what standard Sphinx document ID is supposed to be used for, but we can't use it since we don't have a way to generate a unique integer value for each table record in Clickhouse.

 Luckily, Clickhouse has [UUID type](https://clickhouse.com/docs/en/sql-reference/data-types/uuid) and can generate unique UUIDs using [generateUUIDv4()](https://clickhouse.com/docs/en/sql-reference/functions/uuid-functions#generateuuidv4).
 We can use this function as default expression for `uuid` column to have Clickhouse automatically generate UUIDs for each row of our table: